 Question: "How long does it take for the government of Canada to confirm my children's Canadian citizenship?

 Answer: It depends.
-Some people are finding that they can get it done in a matter of weeks.
+Some people are finding that they can get it done in a matter of weeks using the "rush" order system.
 Others are finding it takes several months.
-If you know you are moving back to Canada in the coming year, get the process started now.
+If you know you are moving back to Canada in the coming year, get the process started many months in advance.

 If you are in a really urgent and time-sensitive situation, there is an option to apply for a rush processing, which can take 2-3 weeks.
 However the criteria are pretty clear: It must be a real need for priority processing.